JeremyJJS/Business_analysis/README.md

 # Business_analysis

-Collect of data and code related to Pyhton,MYSQL and PoweBI The file contains data along with SQL code which was written in MYSQL.
+The file contains data along with SQL code which was written in MYSQL.
 The data was taken from  https://data.gov/ site and question were analysed and answered using the queries.
 There are Total 8 questions in the txt file mentioned in the folder.